openethereum/openethereum.github.io/Setup.md

 ##### Full Node

-Running a full node with the stadard configuration for the Ethereum Mainnet requires a lot of computer ressources.
-The blockchain download and validation process is particularly heavy on CPU and disk IO.
-It is therefore recommended to run a full node on a computer with multi-core CPU, 4GB RAM and a SSD drive with at least 60GB free space.
+Running a full node with the standard configuration for the Ethereum Mainnet requires a lot of computer resources.
+The blockchain download and validation process are particularly heavy on CPU and disk IO.
+It is therefore recommended to run a full node on a computer with multi-core CPU, 4GB RAM and an SSD drive and at least 100GB free space.
 Internet connection can also be a limiting factor.
 A decent DSL connection is required.

-Computer using HDD hard drive are advised to run a [Light Node](#light-node).
+Computers using HDD are advised to run a [Light Node](#light-node).

 ##### Light Node

 Running a light node using the flag `--light` does not require to download and perform validation of the whole blockchain.
 A light node relies on full node peers to receive block headers and verify transactions.
-It is therefore far less ressource demanding than a full node.
+It is therefore far less resource demanding than a full node.

-A computer or mobile phone with single core CPU, 512MB RAM and a HDD with 128MB free space is recommended to run a light node.
+A computer or mobile phone with single core CPU, 512MB RAM and an HDD with 128MB free space are recommended to run a light node.

 #### Storage Requirements Overview